AndyITZ1/revnotes/WeeklyNotes/Week5.md

 ### What are props (React)?
 - A prop is an object with variables that can be used to pass data from a parent component to a child component.
 We can include props we want to pass down in the child component's element tag.
-- Props sent to a child component are typically the state object of a parent component.Due to that, props are designed to be immutable to prevent a parent component's state from being changed by a child component.
+- Props sent to a child component are typically the state object of a parent component.
+Due to that, props are designed to be immutable to prevent a parent component's state from being changed by a child component.

+### What is the difference between state and prop?
+- State is the data/information about a component that is stored within a component and this is what we send from the parent component as "props" for the child component.
+Props is the data/information coming into a component from another component (parent) or outside source.
+We can defined props for a child component via putting data binding the data in attributes in the child component's opening tag.
+- **State is the current state of the component, while Props is passed into the component.**

 ### How can you break apart the prop object passed into a component into individual variables?
 - **Destructuring** is a JS/TS expression that makes it possible to unpack properties from objects into individual variables.